Gay Meadow: East

 The east side of the ground was a covered, all-seater section.
 Limited seating for away fans was also available.
 The stand also boasted executive seating for VIPs, sponsors and guests, a TV gantry and press offices.
 The east side of the ground was also adjacent to the club's offices, function rooms and official player's/supporter's bar.
-Although consisting of a single stand generally referred to as the 'Main' stand, it was split into four enclosures, as follows:
+Although consisting of a single stand generally referred to as the Main Stand, it was split into four enclosures, as follows:

-Wakeman Stand - So-called due to its proximity to the Wakeman School.
+Wakeman Stand - So named due to its proximity to the Wakeman School.
 A covered, all seater stand for 1,000 home supporters.

-Centre Stand - So-called due to forming the central part of the seated area.
+Centre Stand - So named due to forming the central part of the seated area.
 A covered, all seater stand for 1,000 home supporters.
 It also housed the directors' box.

-Family enclosure - This was a designated area for families consisting of 700 seats, with admission via designated 'family' tickets.
+Family enclosure - This was a designated area for families consisting of 700 seats, with admission via designated "family" tickets.